 While technically a four-year university, LSU of Alexandria also offers technical and vocational programs.
 Nearly half of the program's 3,200 students study part time, and many part-time students continue working while completing courses.
 To make its programs even more accessible, LSUA also offers its associate degrees, many micro programs, and several bootcamps online.

 Most LSUA students interested in learning a trade complete an associate degree in arts, science, or general studies.
 Through elective courses, learners then specialize their associate degree in a field like paralegal studies, criminal justice, or industrial security.
 These entirely online programs require 60 credits and take two years to complete.
-LSUA also charges the same per-credit tuition rate to all students regardless of their home city, parish, or state.
+LSUA also charges the same per-credit

 To apply, students either earn a 20 on the ACT or graduate high school with a 2.0 GPA.
 The online associate degrees prepare learners for jobs, but easily transfer to other LSU four-year programs.